Peugeot Quasar

-Quasar was the name of the first concept car produced by Peugeot of Stellantis.
+The Peugeot Quasar was the first concept car made by Peugeot in-house.
 It was assembled in 1984 at the Peugeot plant in La Garenne, and first displayed at the 67th Paris Motor Show in the same year.
 Named after the astronomical phenomenon, it shared many of its internal components with the 205 Turbo 16, Peugeot's rally variant of the 205.
 Currently, it is part of an installation at the Peugeot Adventure Museum in Sochaux.

 History and development

 In 1984, Peugeot sought to enter the FIA Group B rally car racing series, which required manufacturers to use modified versions of their existing vehicles.
 Working with Heuliez and fellow marque Simca, 200 "Turbo 16" models were built based upon the subcompact 205 for the purpose of homologation.
 The 205 T16 was extremely successful in its intended form of motorsport, and gained significant publicity for Peugeot.

 Later that same year, Peugeot presented two of its established designers, Gérard Welter and Paul Bracq, to produce a concept based upon the chassis and engine of the 205 T16; Welter designing the body and Bracq designing the interior.
 Welter aimed to produce a sleek and simple series of body panels, also adding scissor doors.
 The decision was also made to leave much of the area above the engine exposed in an effort to display the vehicle's racing internals.
 Bracq took a futuristic approach to styling the interior, and reportedly took inspiration from science fiction in doing so.
 On the dashboard, a primitive iteration of a multimedia system was implemented, featuring a CRT screen and numerous audio controls.
 The majority of the interior was finished in red leather as well, giving contrast to the white exterior.
 The rear lights were taken directly from the 205 as well.

 Despite the thorough concept, the Quasar never went into production, with the prototype being displayed at the Peugeot Adventure Museum.